consensus-shipyard/ipc/docs/fendermint/observability.md

-# Observability Framework Documentation
+# Observability

 ## Overview

+IPC's observability framework emits events throughout execution, which are recorded in a journal and transformed to Prometheus metrics.
-The observability framework operates by introducing events and metrics that allow for detailed monitoring and analysis of system behavior.
+This enables detailed monitoring and analysis of system behavior.
 This is achieved through the use of the `ipc-observability` crate/library, which provides all the necessary helpers and tools to facilitate this process.

-### How It Works
+### How it works

 1. **Events**: Specific events are defined and triggered throughout the codebase to capture significant occurrences or actions.
 These events encapsulate relevant data and context about what is happening within the system.

+2. **Journal**: Events are recorded in a journal, which is a rotational ledger that records chronologically ordered, timestamped trace objects to log files on disk.
+The journal can also be emitted to console.

-2. **Metrics**: Each event is associated with one or more Prometheus metrics.
+3. **Metrics**: Each event is associated with one or more Prometheus metrics.
 When an event is triggered, the corresponding metrics are updated to reflect the event's occurrence.
-This allows for real-time tracking and monitoring of various system activities and states.
+This allows for real-time tracking and monitoring of various system activities and states through dashboards and alerts.

-3. **Prometheus Integration**: The metrics collected are designed to integrate seamlessly with Prometheus, a powerful monitoring and alerting toolkit.
+4. **Prometheus integration**: The metrics collected are designed to integrate seamlessly with Prometheus, a powerful monitoring and alerting toolkit.
 Prometheus collects and stores these metrics, enabling detailed analysis and visualization through its query language and dashboarding capabilities.

-4. **ipc-observability Crate**: This custom library encapsulates the logic and functionality required to define, trigger, and record events and metrics.
+5. **ipc-observability crate**: This custom library encapsulates the logic and functionality required to define, trigger, and record events and metrics.
 It simplifies the process of adding observability to the codebase by providing ready-to-use macros, structs, and functions.

-### Benefits

-- **Real-time Monitoring**: Enables immediate visibility into the system's performance and behavior.
-- **Detailed Analysis**: Facilitates in-depth analysis of trends, anomalies, and issues.
-- **Alerting**: Allows for the setup of alerts based on specific metric thresholds, ensuring timely responses to potential problems.
-- **Ease of Use**: The `ipc-observability` crate simplifies the integration of observability features, reducing the effort required to instrument the code.

-By leveraging this observability framework, developers can gain valuable insights into their systems, leading to improved reliability, performance, and ov

 ## Metrics

-- `proposals_block_proposal_received` (CounterVec): Incremented when a block proposal is received.
+- `consensus_block_proposal_received_height` (IntGauge): Incremented when a block proposal is received.
-- `proposals_block_proposal_sent` (CounterVec): Incremented when a block proposal is sent.
+- `consensus_block_proposal_sent_height` (IntGauge): Incremented when a block proposal is sent.
-- `proposals_block_proposal_accepted` (CounterVec): Incremented if the block proposal is accepted.
+- `consensus_block_proposal_accepted_height` (IntGauge): Incremented if the block proposal is accepted.
-- `proposals_block_proposal_rejected` (CounterVec): Incremented if the block proposal is rejected.
+- `consensus_block_proposal_rejected_height` (IntGauge): Incremented if the block proposal is rejected.
-- `proposals_block_committed` (CounterVec): Incremented when a block is committed.
+- `consensus_block_committed_height` (IntGauge): Incremented when a block is committed.
 - `exec_fvm_check_execution_time_secs` (Histogram): Records the execution time of FVM check in seconds.
 - `exec_fvm_estimate_execution_time_secs` (Histogram): Records the execution time of FVM estimate in seconds.
 - `exec_fvm_apply_execution_time_secs` (Histogram): Records the execution time of FVM apply in seconds.